Greenwich, Connecticut: Neighborhoods and sections

 The U.S. Census Bureau recognizes nine CDPs within the town: Byram, Cos Cob, Glenville, Indian Field, Old Greenwich, Pemberwick, Riverside, Rock Ridge and the Greenwich CDP covering the historic municipal center of the town.
 The USPS lists separate zip codes for "Greenwich" (spanning two zip codes), Cos Cob, Old Greenwich, and Riverside, for a total of five zip codes, plus a sixth zip code for PO Box.
 Additionally, Greenwich is often further divided into several smaller, unofficial neighborhoods.

 Greenwich's Hispanic and Latin American population is concentrated in the southwestern corner of the town.
-In 2011, numerous neighborhoods were described by Business Insider as being among the richest neighborhoods in America.